tgquintela/tgquintela.github.io/_pages/interests.md

 ## Computer Science
 ### *Data Engineering*
 * Flexible and scalable data architectures for highly parallelization requirements.
+Using Cloud Computation to run applications able to handle huge data volumes in an efficient way.
 * ETL process and new software to deal with multiple heterogeneous sources, automatize transformation and accelerate the process of populating the databases.
 * Microservices for the integration of machine learning techniques in the new requirements data infrastructure.
 The Data science in a IoT world requires an adapted infrastructure to deal with that, not only new machine learning techniques.